Friends of OpenJDK Today

 Michael Gasche

-Michael has worked as a software engineer, project manager, consultant and CEO and has over 20 years of experience in the Java programming language.
-He finally decided to develop his ...
+Michael has worked as a software engineer, project manager, consultant and CEO and has over 20 years of experience in the Java world.
+He decided to develop his own toolset ...
 Learn more

 Usually Maven is my build tool of choice and for Java front-ends I sometimes still build a front-end application using ANT, Swing with Oracle's JDK 8u202 and JDK 8's Java Packager, but don't tell anyone....